Housing & Dining

 • Single-sex living: Campus Living has an all-female residence hall designated each year.
 If you would prefer to live in this hall, answer “Yes” to the question, “Do you prefer a single-gender residence hall?” on the Campus Living Contract.

 • Tobacco-free living: The use of tobacco products is prohibited in all residence halls.
-Smoking is not allowed within 25 feet of residence hall steps, entry areas, porches, breezeways, courtyards and windows.
+Smoking is not allowed within 100 feet of residence hall steps, entry areas, porches, breezeways, courtyards and windows.
 If you use tobacco products, please answer “Yes” to the question, “Do you use tobacco products?” on the Campus Living Contract.
-Campus Living uses this information in roommate matching.

 Neighborhood